The School Counselor Toolkit

 - The ASAI Institute is only offering full services to a few states so far.
 However, their webcasts provide a great conceptual framework for initiating evaluations of students by clearly organizing and stating the goals of school counselors.
 In particular, it may be helpful to listen to the following ASAI Webcast regarding Guidance and Counseling Priorities.

 - The development of an Individualized Education Program (IEP) involves the coordination of multiple professionals and their unique skill set and knowledge base.
-The New York State Department of Education has created a fantastic document that walks the reader through the entire process of IEP development from the concepts underlying the goals of an IEP, to roles associated with the various assortment of professionals involved, to the actual application of the IEP.
+The Virginia State Department of Education has created a fantastic document that walks the reader through the entire process of IEP development from the concepts underlying the goals of an IEP, to roles associated with the various assortment of professionals involved, to the actual application of the IEP.

 - Young Women's Health: a counseling guide for teenagers

 - This guide is a useful resource for female teenagers to learn of the benefits of counseling.

 - Individual and Group Counseling In Schools (eBook): by Stewart Ehly and Richard Dustin

 Professional Counseling Organizations

 - American Counseling Association

 - American Mental Health Counselors Association

 - American Association for Marriage and Family Therapy